What are the treatment options for rosacea?

 Rosacea can often be treated effectively with topical (externally applied) treatments.
 If that doesn’t help enough or if the symptoms are severe, other possible treatments include medications that are swallowed.
 Laser treatment and light therapy can be used for visible blood vessels, and surgery is an option for treating severe rhinophyma (a very bulbous nose).

-Rosacea is a common, chronic inflammation of facial skin.
+Rosacea is a common, chronic of facial skin.
 The symptoms can vary greatly.
 Doctors differentiate between four types of rosacea, depending on the main symptoms:

 - Red areas of skin on the face and sometimes small visible blood vessels (type 1)